English Online Dictionary. What means o? What does o mean?

 - it is optionally but commonly used with abstract mass nouns:

-- it can be optionally used with adjectival possessive pronouns, and mandatorily with substantival possessive pronouns:
+- in Brazil, it can be optionally used with adjectival possessive pronouns, and mandatorily with substantival possessive pronouns; both are mandatory in Portugal:

 - it can be used with personal names; often this indicates familiarity with the person (due to personal connection with them or because they are famous); this is avoided in formal contexts:

-- it is sometimes used instead of a possessive pronoun when the possessor is obvious from the context; this is especially prevalent when refering to parts of the body or one’s own relatives:
+- it is sometimes used instead of a possessive pronoun when the possessor is obvious from the context; this is especially prevalent when referring to parts of the body or one’s own relatives:

-- it is much more commonly used with placenames; most countries and states take the definite article, as do a minority of cities:
+- it is much more commonly used with placenames; most names of countries, states, provinces and continents take the definite article, but only a minority of cities:

 Quotations